-Scholastic’s biennial survey of 6- to 17-year-olds found e-books soaring in popularity: Forty-six percent of the 1,074 children said they had read an e-book, compared with 25 percent who said they had in 2010.
+Scholastic’s biennial survey of 6- to 17-year-olds found: Forty-six percent of the 1,074 children said they had read an e-book, compared with 25 percent who said they had in 2010.

 The e-book-reading numbers vary by only a few percentage points by gender or age group.
 But boys were slightly more likely to say that since they started reading e-books, they’re reading more books overall.

 Half the young people said they’d read more books for fun if they had better access to e-books.
 And it’s clear that those surveyed are doing the lion’s share of e-book reading at home, rather than in school: Three-quarters of the respondents who have read an e-book have done so at home; only one-quarter said they had read an e-book in school.